rocq-prover/platform-docs/README.md

 ### How to contribute to the documentation

-There is a lot of work to be done before having a comprehensive documentation for Coq and its Platform, and we welcome contributions.
+There is a lot of work to be done before having a comprehensive documentation for Rocq and its Platform, and we welcome contributions.

 There are different possible ways to contribute depending on your time and technical skills:
 - As user, do not hesitate to gives us feedback on the project on the dedicated [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs)
 - There is need for regular reviewers to test tutorials, both general ones and expert ones
-- There is a lot of tutorials and how-tos to write, both about Coq and plugins in its Platform
+- There is a lot of tutorials and how-tos to write, both about Rocq and plugins in its Platform
 - There is technical work to be done on the (interactive) web interface side

 > [!IMPORTANT]